r5py/r5py/docs/user-guide/user-manual/quickstart.md

 in the source code repository).

-To import the street and public transport networks, instantiate an {class}`r5py.TransportNetwork` with the file paths to the OSM extract and the GTFS files:
+To import the street and public transport networks, instantiate an {class}`r5py.TransportNetwork` with the file paths to the OSM extract and to zero or more GTFS files:

 ```{code-cell}
 import r5py